chineidu/MLOps_Tutorials/k8s_notes/README.md

 - The data in an emptyDir volume is ephemeral, meaning that it is deleted when the pod is deleted.

 2.)
 HostPath: A hostPath volume mounts a directory or file from the host node's filesystem into your pod.
+- A HostPath volume in Kubernetes is a type of volume that mounts a file or directory from the host node's filesystem into a pod.
+- This means that the data in the HostPath volume is stored on the host node, and not on a separate storage system.
+- HostPath volumes are not as reliable as other types of volumes, such as PersistentVolumes, because they are not backed by a separate storage system.
+If the host node fails, the data in the HostPath volume will be lost.

 3.)
 ConfigMap:
 - A ConfigMap is a way to store configuration data in Kubernetes.